Review findings

 - Reviewing the findings with your teams

-- Mitigating findings you won't resolve
+- Mitigating flaws or mitigating vulnerabilities you won't resolve

 If you use Veracode products that access the Veracode Platform, such as Veracode Upload and Scan and Veracode DAST, we recommend reviewing the results in the Veracode Platform.
 If you perform multiple scan types on an application, such as SAST, DAST, SCA, and MPT scans, you can access all results from the Results page, and review and manage SAST and DAST findings with your teams on the Triage Flaws page.